-The Department awards approximately 35 teaching assistantships per quarter.
+The Department awards approximately 50 teaching assistantships per quarter.
 Most are 20- hour per week appointments.
 Curriculum needs, student's academic record and past evaluations, if applicable, are considered in making TA awards.
 However, other qualifications, such as English language skills, will also be taken into consideration.
 The Vice Chair makes the appointments.
 The majority of these go to incoming graduate students.
 Normally, incoming students receive a nine-month award; continuing students receive one-quarter awards.

 All students appointed for 25% time (10 hours per week) or more would have their mandatory student health insurance paid and a partial fee offset.
 Some teaching assistantships are awarded along with a fellowship payment for tuition and/or fees.
-Applications for teaching assistantships are available in Trailer 697, Room 101.
+Applications for Teaching Assistantships are sent out on a quarterly basis via an email call sent out to the ECE graduate student mailing list.
 For more information, see the ECE Teaching Assistant's Handbook.
 This is available also in Trailer 697, Room 101.

 In addition to the ECE TA Handbook, the Office of Instructional Development (OID) has published information for TAs on their website: https://id.ucsb.edu/teaching/ta-training/new-tas.